shahzaibkhalid/shaizei/README.md

 * [Prettier](./packages/@shaizei:prettier-config/README.md)
 * [TypeScript](./packages/@shaizei:typescript-config/README.md)

+## Opinions

+Although, apps created with `@shaizei/cli` does include sensible defaults when it comes to configurations.
+But at its heart, every tool is super configurable.
+Check more about configuring individual tools in pipelines in [Configuring other tools](#configuring-other-tools) section.

+There are some opinions, however:

+* Application-specific code must live within `src` directory.
+* `src` directory must live at the root of project directory.
+* The starting point of JavaScript-React project, `index.jsx` must live at the root of `src` directory.
+* The starting point of TypeScript-React project, `index.tsx` must live at the root of `src` directory.
+* The only HTML file `index.html` in which React  app will be rendered, must live at the root of `src` directory.
+* There must be an `assets` directory at the root of `src` and app favicon (notably `favicon.ico`) must live at the root of `assets` directory.

 ## Contributing

 Please take a look at [CONTRIBUTING.md](.github/CONTRIBUTING.md) for more information on how you can contribute to this project.